-2. This permit shall expire if the development of the single dwelling hereby permitted is not completed and the use commenced within two years of the date hereof, or any extension of such period the Responsible Authority may allow in writing.
-A request for an extension of time may be made before or within six months after the permit expiry date, where the use or development allowed by the permit has not yet commenced, or within 12 months after the permit expiry date, where the development allowed by the permit lawfully commenced before the permit expired.

-- All external cladding including the roof and trims of the buildings allowed must be coloured or painted in muted shades of green, brown or charcoal, or in a colour approved in writing by the Responsible Authority. - 6.
+- 2. This permit shall expire if the development of the single dwelling hereby permitted is not completed and the use commenced within two years of the date hereof, or any extension of such period the Responsible Authority may allow in writing.
+A request for an extension of time may be made before or within six months after the permit expiry date, where the use or development allowed by the permit has not yet commenced, or within 12 months after the permit expiry date, where the development allowed by the permit allowed by the permit allowed by the permit expired. - 3.
+All external cladding including the roof and trims of the buildings allowed must be coloured or painted in muted shades of green, brown or charcoal, or in a colour approved in writing by the Responsible Authority. - 6.
 The transportable and relocatable accommodation unit (temporary dwelling) and the single dwelling must have a total minimum of 45,000 litres of water for domestic use.